techno-tim/techno-tim.github.io/_posts/2020-12-19-rancher-ha-install.md

 Install Rancher with Helm

-*Note:If you have ".local" for your private TLD then Rancher will NOT finish the setup within the webUI*
+> *Note: If you have ".local" for your private TLD then Rancher will NOT finish the setup within the webUI* {: .prompt-info }

 ```bash
 helm install rancher rancher-stable/rancher \